Leomrlin/Morphoses/README.md

 ## 4. Stream Ingestor

 The stream ingestor FIFO is specified by `-streamPath`.
-Edge operations can be written to this FIFO. `-nEdges` specifies the maximum number of edge operations that can be passed to the GraphBolt engine in a single batch.
-The GraphBolt engine will continue to receive batches of edges from the stream ingestor until either the stream is closed (when there are no more writers to the FIFO) or when `-numberOfBatches` has been exceeded.
-If the writing end of the FIFO is not opened, the GraphBolt engine (which is the reading end) will block and wait until it is opened.
+Edge operations can be written to this FIFO. `-nEdges` specifies the maximum number of edge operations that can be passed to the Morphoses engine in a single batch.
+The Morphoses engine will continue to receive batches of edges from the stream ingestor until either the stream is closed (when there are no more writers to the FIFO) or when `-numberOfBatches` has been exceeded.
+If the writing end of the FIFO is not opened, the Morphoses engine (which is the reading end) will block and wait until it is opened.

 There are a few optional flags that can affect the behaviour and determine the validity of the edge operations  passed to the command line parameter `-streamPath`: